razielgdn/risingembeddedmx/about/en/about-en.md

 -->
 {% endcomment %}

+## Sumary

-**Electronic Engineer** with 5 years of experience in embedded systems development, specializing in automotive industry applications.
-Experienced in communication protocols including CAN, LIN, I2C, and SPI, with hands-on experience implementing UDS (Unified Diagnostic Services).
+**Electronic Engineer** with embedded software development experience since 2019, including 4 years specializing in the automotive industry.
+Demonstrated expertise in communication protocols (CAN, LIN, I2C, SPI) and UDS implementation, with comprehensive knowledge of microcontroller and microprocessor architectures including Cortex-A, Cortex-M, and AVR platforms.

-**Technical Proficiency:** Knowledges of microcontroller and microprocessor architectures, including Cortex-A, Cortex-M, and AVR platforms.
-Proficient in C programming across multiple MCU families (TI, STM, NXP/Freescale, and Microchip).
+**Technical Proficiency:** Proficient in C programming across multiple MCU families (TI, STM, NXP/Freescale, and Microchip).
 Skilled in embedded debugging using JTAG interfaces with J-Link, GDB, WinIDEA, and ST-Link tools.

-**Development & Integration:** Knowledges in software version control and integration using Git, GitHub, and IBM IMS.
-Adept at following Agile/SCRUM methodologies for embedded software development with project management through Jira.
+Experienced in software version control and integration using Git, GitHub, and IBM IMS, managing team integration workflows and product releases.
+**Leadership & Development:** Proven track record in onboarding and mentoring new team members while managing task assignments, effort estimation, and project timelines.
+Adept at following SCRUM methodology for embedded software development with project management through Jira.

 # Embedded Systems Experience